arunaengine/kubedal/README.md

 # KubeDAL: Universal Data Access Layer for Kubernetes

-KubeDAL bridges the gap between Kubernetes workloads and any storage backend through a powerful CSI driver built with Rust and Apache OpenDAL.
+KubeDAL bridges the gap between Kubernetes workloads and any storage backend through a powerful CSI driver built with Rust and [Apache OpenDAL](https://github.com/apache/opendal).

 > [!WARNING]
 > KubeDAL is currently in an early experimental development phase and nowhere near production ready, expect bugs, breaking changes and missing functionality.
-Stay tuned for a 0.1.0 release to check it out.

 ## What is KubeDAL?

-KubeDAL is a Kubernetes CSI driver that enables you to declare storage "Resources" as first-class Kubernetes objects.
-These Resources can point to virtually any storage backend supported by Apache OpenDAL, including AWS S3, Google Cloud Storage, Azure Blob Storage, local filesystems, HDFS, and many more.
+KubeDAL is a Kubernetes CSI driver that enables you to declare "Datasources" as first-class Kubernetes objects.
+These Data sources can point to virtually any storage backend supported by Apache OpenDAL, including AWS S3, Google Cloud Storage, Azure Blob Storage, HDFS, and many more.

 ## Why KubeDAL?